wendyverdonk93/docs/content/payments/features/tokenization/_index.md

 {{< /details >}}

+## Recurring models
+MultiSafepay offers three recurring models:

+- **Card on file (COF)**: The cardholder has authorized you to store their card details.
+- **Subscription**: Agreement or services that are billed at the end of your billing cycle.
+- **Unscheduled**: Event triggered for application, e.g. a mobile top-up when no credit is left on the phone.

 ## Via API
 To use tokenization via our API, see API Reference – [Tokenization and recurring model](/api/#recurring-payment).